Holy-Person/MultyTool/README.md

 * Node version: 12.13.0

 ## Install
-I was thinking of keeping this project private for a little longer until I at least get the menu update out there, but the sooner people test the actual features the better.
+1. Download the ToolByte zip from the latest update.
+2. Unzip the zip file.
+3. Use "ToolByte.exe" to open the app.

 ## Help
 Need help with the app?
 Have questions but can't find an answer?